 - Wait and let sit for approximately five minutes or longer for the gelatin powder to bloom / gel.

-- While waiting, combine the cranberry puree and herbs (I used a combination of dried rosemary and parsley) in a convenient refrigerator safe container which has enough room to hold the additional liquid of your gelatin mix when ready.
+- While waiting, combine the cranberry puree and herbs (I used a combination of dried rosemary and parsley) in a refrigerator safe container that has enough room to hold the additional liquid of your gelatin mix when ready.
 Set aside while you prepare the gelatin.
+Coffee milk jugs are my go too for making and pouring gummies.
+They’re easy to use, easy to pour, and easy to clean.

 - Once the gelatin has bloomed, gently stir the mixture over low heat until the gelatin is completely dissolved.
 Take care not to shortcut with high temperatures or overheat.
 Heat can reduce the setting strength of gelatin.